The Best Is Yet to Come (Bonnie Tyler album)

-The Best Is Yet to Come is the eighteenth studio album by Welsh singer Bonnie Tyler.
+The Best Is Yet to Come is the eighteenth and final studio album by Welsh singer Bonnie Tyler.
 It was released on 26 February 2021 through earMUSIC.
-It is Tyler's fourth album with producer David Mackay, with whom she recorded her previous album Between the Earth and the Stars (2019) and her earliest albums The World Starts Tonight (1977) and Natural Force (1978).
+It is Tyler's fourth album with producer David Mackay and her last album to be released prior to her death in July 2026.

 The album was supported by three singles and a 38-date tour of Europe, delayed until late 2023 due to the COVID-19 pandemic.
 The Best Is Yet to Come became Tyler's first physical album release in the United States since Free Spirit in 1996.
 The album peaked at no. 9 on the UK Independent Albums chart.